T.V.D.A.

 Our club is situated in Paeroa and serves a membership that is predominately in the Thames Valley/Coromandel area but increasingly due to the diversity of the clubs activities and the excellent facilities, programmes and opportunities that we have and provide for our members and visiting sportspeople and general visitors alike, a large number of new members from further afield are becoming involved.

-The club is in its 52nd year and over recent years the clubs extremely hardworking and proactive committee of volunteers, along with a keen membership base, have instigated and successfully attained ownership of the 22 acres of land that surrounded our existing clubrooms which has been a huge boost to the club and our sports as well as giving us the freedom to develop the land that we have into what has become widely renown as one of the very best complexes and facilities of its kind on the world scene.
+The club was formed in 1956.
+"Home" was situated at various locations however in 2001, the clubs extremely hardworking and proactive committee of volunteers, along with a keen membership base, have instigated and successfully attained ownership of the 22 acres of land that surrounded our existing clubrooms which has been a huge boost to the club and our sports as well as giving us the freedom to develop the land that we have into what has become widely renown as one of the very best complexes and facilities of its kind on the world scene.
 This recognition does not come lightly but from our humble beginnings being coupled with drive, foresight and wonderful support, we have achieved and further strive to build on these foundations in the years to come as opportunities prevail.

-It was paramount for our sport and its various disciplines, that to have a guaranteed shooting range and general facilities for our membership range which totals in excess of 320, along with the large number of other user groups that use our premises and facilities, the only option possible was to embark on a major fundraising drive to raise the $150,000 required to seal the deal back in 2001.
+Back in late 2000, it was obvious and paramount for our sport and its various disciplines, that to have a guaranteed shooting range and general facilities for our membership base at the time which was approx 320.
+Along with the large number of other user groups that use our premises and facilities, the only option possible was to embark on a major fundraising drive to raise the $150,000 required to seal the deal back in 2001.
 Such is the foresight of this club and the ‘community nature’ that abounds, our premises and facilities are used on an almost permanent basis but always totally affordable to the user groups as we strongly recognise the importance of smaller clubs in particularly rural areas having a ‘home base’ and for this to be well within the financial and physical reach of their members and hard working volunteers as well.
 This was a pledge that we made to the Hauraki District Council at the time of their support for the purchase of the land and as such, the ongoing relationship with our communities and various groups has been a delight to be part of.
+TVDA now has a membership of close to 600 but there are a large number of other groups and entities that use our range and facilities throughout the year.

 Since that time, TVDA has risen to the highest level on several fronts within our sporting codes on the National and International scene.
-We have held numerous Regional and Zone Championships, North Island and National Championships and an Oceania Sporting Clay Championships, such is the quality of the facilities that we have, the unequalled dedication of our commitment to this sport and the fabulous support that we have in both our local and sporting communities.
+We have held numerous Regional and Zone Championships, North Island and National Championships, an Oceania Sporting Clay Championships and in 2011, TVDA hosted the World English Sporting Clay Target Championship - such is the quality of the facilities that we have, the unequalled dedication of our commitment to this sport and the fabulous support that we have in both our local and sporting communities.
 In addition to these events, we have also been widely identified as leaders in promoting all forms of sport with the willing inclusion of so many other user groups to use and be based at our property.

 Whilst the deerstalking aspect of the club is usually partaken in amongst the hill, valleys and forests of our fabulous country, this aspect of the club also sees a very active participation as well as regular club nights, guest speakers, rifle range competitions and training programmes, judging at local and national events, involvement at National level with our parent body, the New Zealand Deerstalkers Association.
-Executive members of NZDA have in the recent past be drawn from amongst our membership which has provided a wealth of information and experience for those concerned as well as the club in general.
-Further to this is the fact that the Thames Valley branch has put forward a nomination for our club to be the host of the National Conference and Competitions in 2010.
+Executive members of NZDA have in the recent past be drawn from amongst our membership which has provided a wealth of information and experience for those concerned as well as the club in general. .

 We have in recent times also welcomed the bow hunters from the greater region into our midst ...